 4. Dirt and Debris

 Some pool stains are not caused by a chemical reaction.
-The pool stain is the result of dirt or fertilizers that get into the pool and leaves stains or a dirty ring around the pool.
+The pool stain is the result of dirt or fertilizers that get into the pool and leave stains or a dirty ring around the pool.
 The waterline can also leave a stain.
 The best way to remove these is to try a chemical treatment.
 If that doesn't work, try applying a new border to the pool to cover up waterline stains.

 The key to handling pool stains is to prevent them in the first place.
 Know the appropriate water chemistry for your pool and work to maintain the proper balance.